 The title insurance forms in Exhibit C shall be used by all title insurers and title insurance agents in this state effective April 1, 2023;

-NM Form No. 10 – Facultative Reinsurance Agreement, and NM Form No. 82 - Inter-Underwriter Indemnification Agreement, are hereby confirmed as decertified and shall be withdrawn from publication as soon as practical;
+NM Form No. 10 – Facultative Reinsurance Agreement, NM Form 18 – Construction Loan Policy, NM Form 48 – Truth in Lending Endorsement, and NM Form No. 82 - Inter-Underwriter Indemnification Agreement, are hereby confirmed as decertified and shall be withdrawn from publication as soon as practical;

 Except as otherwise provided, the Final Order is effective immediately.